Coleman Street: Features

-Coleman Street is a one-way road that runs from Gresham Street to London Wall.
-The church of St Stephen Coleman Street used to stand at the southern end of the street, on the western side, until it was completely destroyed in the Blitz and was not rebuilt.
-In the 17th century, St. Stephen's became a Puritan stronghold.
-On the night of 5 January 1642, after the king's failed attempt to arrest them, five MPs, Pym, Hampden, Haselrig, Strode and Holles, hid on Coleman Street utilising the support for parliament that tended to be afforded by sympathisers in the City of London.
+Coleman Street is a one-way thoroughfare that runs from Gresham Street to London Wall.
+The Church of St Stephen Coleman Street used to stand at the southern end of the street, on the western side, until it was completely destroyed in the Blitz not being rebuilt.
+In the 17th century, St. Stephen's Church became a Puritan stronghold.
+On the night of 5 January 1642, after the king's failed attempt to arrest Pym, Hampden, Haselrig, Strode and Holles, the Five Members hid on Coleman Street harnessing the support for parliament traditionally afforded by sympathisers in the City of London.

-At the northern end of the street stands the livery hall of the Worshipful Company of Armourers and Brasiers, and the pineapple-shaped headquarters of Legal & General.
+At the northern end of the street stands Armourers' Hall, home to the Worshipful Company of Armourers and Brasiers, and the pineapple-shaped headquarters of Legal & General.